Jaguar TCS Racing | Formula E

 Unfortunately for Evans, his slow start to the season combined with three DNFs, meant that despite a consistent second half of the campaign, the title was never truly within reach.
 However, it was still an impressive showing for the Auckland-born driver, as he claimed third in the Drivers’ Championship, only two points behind his future teammate Nick Cassidy in second.

 Cassidy joined the Jaguar fold for Season 10, fresh off the back of guiding Envision to their maiden Teams’ Championship.
 The New Zealand driver could not have asked for a better start to life with his new team.
-Barring three races in a row from Rounds 4 to 6, which included two DNFs, and a P4 in Shanghai, Cassidy has appeared on the podium in every race so far.
-His strong pace has powered him to two victories and left him with a commanding lead at the top of the standings as Season 10 begins to wind down.
+Immediately getting on the podium, it only took Cassidy three races before his first victory with the factory team.
+His strong pace powered him to eight podiums in a season that nearly saw him lift the Drivers' crown but fell back to third as teammate Evans took over the final rounds.

 The 2023/24 campaign has made it clear that the Jaguar I-Type 6 has had the pace all season long to compete at the front of the field.
 It has also been a strong showing for Evans, who has claimed two victories and a second place, sharing the podium with Cassidy on two occasions.
-The highlight was undoubtedly Jaguar’s famous 1-2 in Monaco when Evans led Cassidy over the line to claim the team’s first-ever win in the Principality.
+It was another campaign that saw Evans come achingly close to the top honours and a clean sweep for Jaguar.
+The year's highlight was undoubtedly Jaguar’s famous 1-2 in Monaco when Evans led Cassidy over the line to claim the team’s first-ever win in the Principality.